 Below: A group of plants showing the sprawling ability to climb onto other vegetation.

 Notes: Everlasting Pea has been in North America since the early 1700s.
-It is native to the Mediterranean and was brought in for Garden use as the flowers are quite showy.
+It is native to the Mediterranean and was brought in for garden use as the flowers are quite showy.
 However, it escapes cultivation easily and is now found in almost all states of the U.S. and several Canadian Provinces.
-It is present in Minnesota but there is little location information published.
-As the plants spreads by both rhizomes and seeds, it can become invasive in uncultivated land, but is useful for erosion control .
+It is present in Minnesota but there are only a few county locations published.
+The photos above are from plants in Hennepin County but that county is not listed on the MN DNR census (2019).
+As the plants spreads by both rhizomes and seeds, it can become invasive in uncultivated land, but is useful for erosion control.
 Seeds have a long vitality in the soil.